If you’re not careful, criminals can rob you via your email inbox. In many cases, unsuspecting victims get lured in from the email subject line.

 A recent report from KnowBe4, a security awareness training firm, shows some of the email subject lines that scammers are using most frequently to try to trick people out of their money and/or personal information.

 Here are the top phishing scam email subject lines that you need to look out for, according to KnowBe4.

 Look Out for These Scam Email Subject Lines

 Here’s his #1 tip to spot an email phishing scam and what you should not do when you get one.

-“Phishing emails will always contain a link to a website, or a toll free number to call.
+“Phishing emails will always contain a link to a website, or a toll-free number to call.
 Don’t call, and never click the link — not even if it seems legitimate.
 Instead, go to the company’s website,” Clark says.

-If you’re not sure that the email you received is legitimate, do your due diligence and look up the sending company’s official website yourself.
-And never enter your personal information into a link you received in an email.
+If you’re not sure that an email you’ve received is legitimate, do your due diligence and look up the sending company’s official website yourself.
+Some things to look for include:

 - Contact page: See if you can find the phone number and email address of a company representative.
 Reputable companies typically would have this posted online.

 - About Us page: Read up on the company’s business, history and other facts that would inform you.